ax8d/StackWatch/README.md

 Full pivot away from the pixel/terminal look: white/soft-gray background, indigo brand accent, rounded-2xl cards with soft shadows, pill badges and buttons, a subtle gradient blob behind the header mark.
 Monospace is now reserved for actual data (CVE IDs, versions, hostname) rather than the whole UI.

-> [!NOTE]
-> The three Dribbble references couldn't be loaded directly (JS-rendered shot pages, nothing exposed to `fetch`), so this was built from the genre they're clearly part of — clean light fintech/AI-SaaS — rather than a pixel-accurate copy of any one of them.

 </details>

 <details>